simdjson/simdjson/doc/basics.md

 dom::element doc = parser.parse("[1,2,3]"_padded); // parse a string
 ```

 The parsed document resulting from the `parser.load` and `parser.parse` calls depends on the `parser` instance.
 Thus the `parser` instance must remain in scope.
 Furthermore, you must have at most one parsed document in play per `parser` instance.

-Calling `parse` or `load` a second time invalidates the previous parsed document.
-If you need access simultaneously to several parsed documents, you need to have several `parser` instances.
-For best performance, a `parser` instance should be reused.
+During the`load` or `parse` calls, neither the input file nor the input string are ever modified.
+After calling `load` or `parse`, the source (either a file or a string) can be safely discarded.
+All of the JSON data is stored in the `parser` instance.

+For best performance, a `parser` instance should be reused over several files: otherwise you will needlessly reallocate memory, an expensive process.
+It is also possible to avoid entirely memory allocations during parsing when using simdjson.
+[See our performance notes for details](https://github.com/simdjson/simdjson/blob/master/doc/performance.md).

 Using the Parsed JSON
 ---------------------